 With these challenges in mind, MolPort has developed a Cluster Search tool, that takes in pre-clustered lists of compounds and searches for the optimum set of compounds with ready availability and the best pricing within a specified budget cap.

-Researchers at the Universities of Liverpool and Manchester in the UK, and the Technical University of Denmark (DTU) have an interest in natural product chemistry, and their teams wanted to explore the known set of ca. 200K natural product structures to determine if they could create and acquire a reduced, diverse subset of representative compounds that covered a substantial part of the natural product chemical space.
+Technical University of Denmark (DTU) have an interest in natural product chemistry, and their teams wanted to explore the known set of ca. 200K natural product structures to determine if they could create and acquire a reduced, diverse subset of representative compounds that covered a substantial part of the natural product chemical space.

 They clustered and filtered the 200K natural products into smaller subset groups using the cheminformatics tools and techniques described here.
 They also applied additional physicochemical filters such as SLogP to further refine the lists of clusters.
 The next step was to select a set of structures that were each close to the centroid of an individual cluster, and that were also commercially available and reasonably cheap; and for this study, they focused on the smallest library that could be purchased in reasonable quantities for < 100 US$ per 5 mg.